f-forcher/blog-posts/Polynomial Chaos.md

 How can we go from a non-orthonormal basis to an orthonormal one?
 There is an algorithm for that, the [Gram–Schmidt process](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process).

-In plain words, the core idea of the algorithm is to iterate over the non-ortogonal basis vectors and subtract from them their *projection* on all the previously processed basis vectors.
+In plain words, the core idea of the algorithm is to iterate over the non-orthogonal basis vectors and subtract from them their *projection* on all the previously processed basis vectors.
 Central to this is the concept of [projection](https://en.wikipedia.org/wiki/Vector_projection) of a vector $\mathbf{v}$ onto another $\mathbf{u}$: